 How to Host a Small-Scale Family Thanksgiving Dinner

-Preparing for a smaller family Thanksgiving dinner this year?
-We're sharing the best small-scale recipes and things to do with family.
+Preparing a small family Thanksgiving dinner?
+We're sharing the best small-scale recipes and ways to celebrate.

 Thanksgiving is a time for togetherness and sharing a meal around the table.
 But with smaller gatherings planned, or maybe even celebrating from a distance, this year might feel a bit untraditional.
 However, Thanksgiving is by no means canceled.
 In fact, a beautiful family Thanksgiving dinner can still be on the menu, and we’re here to show you how.